Spartronics4915/developers_handbook/robot_programming/robot_lessons/4_command_groups.md

 ### Recursive Composition

 As mentioned earlier, command groups are recursively composable - since command groups are themselves commands, they may be included as components of other command groups.
-This is an extremely powerful feature of command groups, and allows users to build very complex robot actions from simple pieces.
+This is an extremely powerful feature of command groups, and allows you to build very complex robot actions from simple pieces.
 For example, consider the following code.

 ```java
 new SequentialCommandGroup(new DriveToGoal(m_drive), new ParallelCommandGroup(new RaiseElevator(m_elevator), new SetWristPosition(m_wrist)), new ScoreTube(m_wrist));